mhhansen/sendicate-php-example/README.md

 ## Configure
 You'll need to set up two things before test this code:
-- API token: Add your in subscription.php in line 21.
+- Add your list ID in subscription.php file, in line 21.
-- Add your list ID in the hidden form field, in index.html
+- API token: Add your in subscription.php in line 24.

 ### API Token
 You will find your API token within your Sendicate Account, under: Manage / Account / API Token.

+## Required fields
+The only field required is the Email filed.
+If you don't fill in the name, 'Guest Subscribed' will be used.
+You can change this in subscription.php line 31.
+Default Subscriber name is:
+	$_subscriber_name = 'Guest Subscriber';

 ## Adding new fields